MurageKibicho/Bitcoin-Small-Class-Number-Attack/README.md

 Math guys would say √-3 "has a class number of 1".

 There are nine special square roots of imaginary numbers, called Heegner numbers, and math researchers have long speculated the existence of an attack built around these numbers.
 Trump defunded my math PhD, now I identify as an internet math autist while I figure things out.
-I might as well explote this attack while I'm funemployed.
+I might as well explore this attack while I'm funemployed.

-### Different Levels of Understanding Explanation
+### Different Levels of Understanding

 #### For Absolute Beginners (no math background, non-technical)
 We use imaginary numbers to attack imaginary internet money.